carpentries-incubator/reproducible-publications-quarto/_episodes/05-setup-versioning.md

 You made your first commit!

-> ## Tip: add files that don’t need to be tracked to the .gitignore
-> Such as data files, outputs, references (you want to save those, but you
-> aren’t actively making changes to them so we don’t need to “track” them through
-> version control.
-Mostly scripts and Rmd files need tracking {: .callout}

-> ## Discussion: (optional) Using .gitignore files
+> ## Discussion: (optional) Utilizing .gitignore files
-> a `.gitignore` file is used to signal to Git to NOT keep track of versions of the files included in the folder.
-Once instance where this is used in a data analysis project is with data files.
+> a `.gitignore` file is used to signal to Git to NOT track versions of specific files.
+One instance where this is used in a data analysis project is with data files that are too large to be uploaded to GitHub.
 >
 > Now, there are some caveats to this, so in what situations would it make sense to add data to the .gitignore and what situations would it not?
+What else could you imagine you wouldn't want to track in your research project?
 >
 > > ## Solution:
 > > Why and when would it be a good idea to add data files to the `.gitignore`?